vivianfang88/Big-Mart-Sales-III/README.md

 # Big-Mart-Sales-III

+## Objectives
-Compare the accuracy of XGBoost, Support Vector Regression &amp; Random Forest Regression.
+- Compare the accuracy of XGBoost, Support Vector Regression &amp; Random Forest Regression.

-Parameter tuning is done for each of these machine learning algorithms.
+- Parameter tuning is done for each of these machine learning algorithms.

+## Conclusion
+- Random Forest Regression gives the best RMSE values after parameters tuning.